No products in the cart

 Description

-Erythropoietin (EPO) is a kidney-derived glycoprotein that promotes blood vessel growth, tissue repair, cell survival, neuroprotection in diabetic neuropathy, and alters blood pressure.
-ARA-290 is a peptide derived from the beta-helix domain of EPO[1].
-ARA-290 was developed to stimulate the pain relief and neuroprotective effects of EPO without promoting blood vessel formation.
-The peptide has completed phase II trials, and phase III trials will begin soon for diabetes and neuropathic sarcoidosis.
-It is being evaluated for its potential for neuropathic wound healing, immunomodulator, and treatment for Systemic Lupus Erythematosus (SLE).
+Erythropoietin (EPO) is a kidney-derived glycoprotein made of 11 amino acids that has been studied for its potential to promote blood vessel growth and repair, and possible neuroprotection in the case of diabetic neuropathy.
+ARA-290 is a peptide derived from the beta-helix domain of EPO.[1]
+ARA-290 was developed with the intention of stimulating pain-mitigating and neuroprotective activity of EPO, though without promoting blood cell formation.
+ARA-290 has been proposed by researchers to exhibit anti-apoptotic, anti-inflammatory, and anti-permeability characteristics, akin to the endogenous glycoprotein, EPO.
+The peptide is being evaluated for its potential in neuropathic wound healing, immunomodulation, and within the context of Systemic Lupus Erythematosus (SLE) research.

 Specifications